 There are many colourful stories recorded - like the time the club decided it needed a new roller and, having seen one parked in Albert Park in the city, decided to "borrow" it.
 The club members commissioned to perform the task found that while rolling it down the hill from Albert Park to the Devonport ferry was not a problem, getting it onto the ferry was.
 It is said that the ferry listed severely to starboard all the way across the Waitemata Harbour to Devonport.
 However, the roller eventually resided for many years at Devonport Domain, providing good service to the club, without anyone coming to reclaim it.

-The current clubrooms, which were built in the 1960s, are the second to be built on the Domain.
+The current clubrooms, which were built in 1966, are the second to be built on the Domain.